hyvnova/lang/README.md

 A sort of scripting programming language, that is NOT actually a programming language because it's just transpiling in the background.

 ### TODO
-- Tests for Assingment and multiple assingment  <- Needed
-- Negative numbers
-- Parentheses <- Check this
-- Exponents
-- Modulus
-- Bitwise operations (Probably not now)

 ### TODO (Future)
 - [ ] Gorawr <- Funny